Luch Design Bureau: History

 1969–1977 – development and release for production of “Trubezh” system for preparation for application and maintenance of 12 types of air missiles.

 1975–1977 – creation of current information aircraft recorder - RIU.

 1977–1980 – development and release for production of “Ingul-A” and “Trubezh-A” systems with use of modularity (container) equipment construction for preparation for application and control of 26 types of missiles and guided air bombs (“Ingul-A”) and 18 types of missiles (“Trubezh-A”).

 1978–1989 – development and release for production of automatic control and test mobile stations AKIPS-1 and AKIPS-3.2 for control of air anti-submarine missiles.

 All mentioned stations were put into service by the Armed Forces of the Soviet Union and a number of foreign countries.

 1981–1983 – development and release for production of multipurpose modular “Gurt” system which provides the preparation for application of more than 40 types of missiles and their various modifications.
 The “Gurt” system replaced “Ingul” and “Trubezh” systems that were in service.

 In addition to new equipment samples development SKDB “Luch” is actively engaged in modernization and overhaul-period renewal of existing equipment.

 By the respective coordinated decisions of the ministries of Ukraine the SKDB “Luch” was assigned as a Principal enterprise of Ukraine that conducts and coordinate works on specified life cycle and lifetime prolongation of air, anti-aircraft missiles, mine and torpedo weapon, the “Ingul” and "Gurt" systems as well as AKIPS stations.

 Since 1979 SKDB “Luch” has been developing and producing units of servo electric control surface actuators of control systems of air, anti-aircraft missiles and torpedoes.
-More than ten steering modules with electric actuators were developed for products of various classes which according to their characteristics are highly competitive with the best world analogs.
+More than ten steering modules with electric actuators were developed for products of various classes.

 Thus, for example, in 1986 the block of servo electric control surface actuators for R-77 air-to-air missile with lattice control surfaces was created.
 On the basis of the compact commutatorless electric motors created in Ukraine for the previous decade the SKDB “Luch” developed and has been producing a number of small-sized units of servo electric control surface actuators for the guided tank missiles.
 Actuators are a part of developed and produced by the SKDB “Luch” digital control systems which provide rounds and missiles precise guidance.
 Actuators provide high accuracy characteristics, have increased jamming resistance and withstand overloads which take place during firing from guns.

 Since 2002 the SKDB “Luch” has been supplying (instead of the “Gurt” system) the “Gurt-M” system which provides: